 I felt my stomach drop to my feet and my face flush.
 Everyone at the table looked at me with raised eyebrows as I stammered, “Um...yeah, we were dating for a while but we broke up.”
 She rolled her eyes and said to the table, “Why does every new female comic have to fuck the first guy she makes friends with?” and that was the end of our conversation.
 I spent the next few weeks scared to go to open mics because I thought if Kyle had told her, maybe other people knew too.

-Two years later, I am in a relationship with another comedian once again.
+Two years later, I am in a relationship with a comedian once again.
 This time he doesn’t want to keep me a secret, we write together all the time and we go to shows together almost every day.
-Not one single person has made me feel bad for choosing him and choosing to be a comedian.
+Not one single person has made me feel bad for choosing him AND choosing to be a comedian.
 The moral of this story is that choosing to hook up with or date another comedian is no different from choosing to hook up or date any other person.
 Some people will be good for you and some will be bad.
 Some people are going to judge your decision and others won’t care.
 More than having to decide whether or not you should date another performer, you have to decide whether or not you should date that person.
 In hindsight, Kyle never was that great to me in person and clearly wasn’t very good to me when I wasn’t around.
 People who build you up don’t have friends that put you down, plain and simple.
 There is nothing wrong with dating another performer if you just remember what I said about comedy being like a job.
 Before you start anything, think about if you’ll still be comfortable working with that particular coworker after things are said and done.

 At the end of the day, you have to use your judgment to decide what is healthiest for you.
 Don’t let anyone make you feel bad for who you like and do your best to like people who don’t make you feel bad.